 Geothermal power station

 Due to abundant and cheap hydroelectric and geothermal energy sources, virtually the only use of fossil fuels in Iceland is for vehicles and fishing boats.
 (Photo shows a geothermal power station.)
-Therefore, it is not surprising that Iceland's plans for using hydrogen are the most advanced, especially as they can use hydrogen generated cleanly by geothermal energy.
-In 1998 Iceland committed to becoming the world's first hydrogen economy, by the mid-21st century.
+Therefore, it is not surprising that Iceland's plans for using hydrogen were advanced, especially as they can use hydrogen generated cleanly by geothermal energy.
+In 1998 Iceland committed to becoming the world's first hydrogen economy by the mid-21st century.

 Small islands